organization-of-doge/.github/profile/README.md

 Aquamarine is a Miiverse Revival project aiming to capture the essence of Miiverse (UI Design, General Charm, etc), while giving it newer and modern features.

 ### How do I install Aquamarine?
 Currently Aquamarine is in development, so no builds are avaliable to the general public yet.
+Periodically, we may have open betas, that allow people to come in and test certain functions.

 ### How can I follow Aquamarine's development?
 You can join the discord and get development updates.